Plant-based Galician-style vegetable soup (Caldo Galego-inspired) // A grandchild in my kitchen

 3. In the meantime, heat vegetable oil in a large pot.
 Add potatoes and carrots.
 Stir for a while then cover the veggies with water.
 Add some bay leaves (optional).

 4. Cook for approx. 20 minutes.
 Add kale and white cabbage, bring to a boil and simmer at a medium-high flame.

 5. Add the baked beans and the mix from the mushrooms pan, with 10 more minutes left of cooking on moderate heat.
 Add salt and pepper.
 When veggies are tender, turn off the stove and remove the pot from the heat.

 6. Ladle into individual bowls and serve with a slice of Galician wheat bread or artisan bread.
 Bon appetite!

 DID YOU KNOW?

 Galician wheat bread (pan Galego in Galician, pan Gallego in Spanish) is the bread that is traditionally produced in Galicia, in northern Spain.
-It is one of the most appreciated breads in Spain due to its high quality.
+It is one of the most appreciated bread in Spain due to its high quality.